 No-till

 The soil is left undisturbed from harvest to planting.
-Planting or drilling is accomplished using disc openers, coulter(s), row cleaners, in-row chisels or roto-tillers equiped on the planter frame.
-Weed control is accomplished primarily with crop protection products.
-Other common terms used to describe No-till include direct seeding, slot planting, zero-till, row-till, and slot-till.
+Planting or drilling is accomplished using disc openers, coulter(s), row cleaners, in-row chisels, or roto-tillers equipped on the planter frame.
+Weed control is achieved primarily with crop protection products.
+Other standard terms used to describe No-till include direct seeding, slot planting, zero-till, row-till, and slot-till.

 Figures 38a and 38b.
 Residue cover for corn (38a) and soybeans (38b) in a no-till system.
 Credit for both images: Greg LaBarge, OSU Extension.